Free shipping on all U.S. orders

 NMN and NR are biosynthetic precursors to an essential molecule called NAD+ (nicotinamide adenine dinucleotide), which is required in all cellular metabolism functions.

 NAD+ levels naturally decline with age, which is linked to various health-related issues [1].
-Numerous animal studies have observed that increasing NAD in aging animals helped increase the subjects' lifespan and overall vitality, which has led to increased interest in the potential benefits of NR and NMN supplementation to raise NAD+ levels in humans.
+Numerous animal studies have observed that increasing NAD in aging animals helped increase the subjects' lifespan and overall vitality, which has led to increased interest in NR supplements and NMN supplementation to raise NAD+ levels in humans.

 NMN vs NR molecule structures